FastyBird/fastybird/src/FastyBird/Library/Exchange/.docs/en/index.md

 ## Creating custom publisher

-If some service of your module have to publish messages to data exchange for other modules, you could just implement `FastyBird\Library\Exchange\Publisher\Publisher` interface and register your publisher as service
+If some service of your extension have to publish messages to data exchange bus for other extensions, you could just implement `FastyBird\Library\Exchange\Publisher\Publisher` interface and register your publisher as service

 ```php